ISAAC-Neumoton/SQL_PROJECT_SBCDatab2025_ASSIGNMENTS-/README.md

 ## Core Entities

-· Books – Details of all available books in the library · Members – Registered members who can borrow books
+· Books – Details of all available books in the librarr

+· Members – Registered members who can borrow books

 · Loans – Records of book borrow and return activities

 ## Project Phases